Coronavirus - Hospital Visitation

 - feel better and less worried.

-- help you with things like eating and staying clean.
+- with things like eating and staying clean

 - The support person can be your personal care attendant, a family member, a friend, or other caregiver.